 Find out if you have been hacked

 The first step is quite simple.
 These days, a number of security suites already provide a function that enables you to check whether your accounts (and their access data and bank details) have been compromised and if your sensitive information can be found on the Darknet, for example.
 It is possible to have all the email addresses and mobile phone numbers you use permanently monitored.

 You can also check whether your email addresses or mobile phone numbers have fallen victim to a data leak safely and quickly on the website haveibeenpwned.com.
 The Hasso Plattner Institute also provides similar services at sec.hpi.
-To use the service, all you have to do is enter the relevant email address or mobile phone number in a text field and hit “send”.
+To use the service, you must enter the relevant email address or mobile phone number in a text field and hit “send”.
 A few minutes later, you will receive direct feedback on whether your data is safe or whether you need to improve the security of your user accounts.

 Preventive safety measures

-Just because your computer is behaving strangely does not necessarily mean that it is the result of a hacker attack.
+Just because your computer is behaving strangely does not necessarily mean that it results from a hacker attack.
 Nonetheless, you should always be prepared for the eventuality and ideally take appropriate safety measures from the get-go: